Facts About the Eucalyptus Tree - Description and Uses

 They are cultivated in the tropical and sub-tropical regions in Australia, America, Europe, India, Africa, Philippines, Indonesia and New Guinea.

-Characteristics of the Eucalyptus Tree
+Description of the Eucalyptus Tree

 Eucalyptus trees are usually single-stemmed.
 Some trees branch out after growing a short distance from the ground.